Hawaii time | Alaska time | Atlantic time | Newfoundland Time |

-Time Zones in United States.
+Time Zones in the USA.

 The Hawaii-Aleutian Time Zone observes Hawaii-Aleutian Standard Time (HAST), which is minus ten hours from Greenwich Mean Time (UTC/GMT -10).
 The time in this zone is based on the mean solar time of the 150th meridian west of the Greenwich Observatory.